chdprimary/python-practice/README.md

 	* tuples use () instead of []
 	* but you can redefine the whole tuple at once

+dictionaries

+	del <dict>['<key>'] 		# deletes a kv pair in a dict for k,v in <dict>.items() 	# returns all dict's kv pairs for k in <dict> 			# returns all dict's keys for k in <dict>.keys()		# returns all dict's keys for k in <dict>.values()	# returns all dict's values

+user input

+	input()

+functions

+	keyword 'def'
+	positional arguments func(val1,val2)
+	keyword arguments func(arg2=val1,arg1=val2)
+	default values z3 put the default value in the function signature optional arguments should be set equal to a False value and placed last in the list of parameters lists are passed by reference, but you can pass a copy with <list>[:] pass an arbitrary numbers of arguments with *<param> # packs the arguments into a tuple you can pass keyword or positional arguments to an arbitrary argument

+importing packages

+	import functions from a pizza.py file by using 'import pizza' and then writing pizza.<func>() from pizza import func1 as alias1
+	import pizza as alias1
+	from pizza import *

 BUILD A PROJECT
 USE ANKI